Gut Health Detoxification

 The health of your gut is one of the most important factors for your overall health and well-being.
 Researchers are continually discovering just how important it is to keep your gut in good health.
 Ancient medical traditions, like Ayurveda for example, also gave great importance to gut health.

 Not only does the gut affect our physical well-being, but it effects our mental and emotional health as well.
 Serotonin, a hormone associated with feelings of happiness, is primarily produced in the gut.
 We also have an entire part of our nervous system, called the enteric nervous system, that is connected to the gut and sends information back and forth between the brain through what is known as the gut-brain axis.
 The bottom line is, keeping your gut healthy is essential if you want to feel good and lead a healthy, happy life.
-In this article, we’re going to talk about how you can cleanse your gut and optimize gut health.
+In this article, we’re going to talk about a gut cleanse protocol and how you optimize gut health.

 What is the Gut?